 If, on the other hand, your payment processor does not offer these integrations, and you are looking for a new payment processor, you should make sure they do.
 These integrations can produce productivity, lower expenses, and give you more free time.

-Another thing they can do is assist with AI or machine learning.
+Another thing integrations can do is assist with AI or machine learning.
 These technologies can help you brainstorm ways to improve your business by leveraging a collection of so-called “big data.”
 This is data from customer behaviors, gleaned from the POS.

 For instance, store displays, emailed coupons, and product promotions are a few ways to respond to the data provided by your POS.
 And all of that is only possible if your new merchant services provider can integrate.